 Sensory integration refers to how we use the information provided by all of our senses, including the information coming from within our bodies and from the outside environment.
 All of our senses work together to give us a picture of the world around us – where we are, who we are, and what is happening around us.
 Our brain takes in the information from our senses, organises and “filters” the information, and then elicits an appropriate response.
 We assign meaning to our sensory experiences, and we learn how to respond and behave when presented with different kinds of sensory input.

 For most of us, sensory integration occurs without any conscious effort.
 We are able to navigate our environments, effectively responding to important information and ignoring or “filtering out” what isn’t important – for example, being able to focus on reading a book while there are many background noises present.

-Some children find it challenging to effectively integrate the information they receive from their senses, making it very difficult for them to respond to certain sensory experiences in an “appropriate” way.
-A child may avoid confusing or distressing sensations and/or situations, or seek out more of a sensation to try and understand it better.
 For example, a child who has difficulty integrating auditory input may cover their ears in response to certain sounds or environments.
 Another child may have difficulty integrating tactile input and avoid getting their hands messy with Playdoh, paint or glue, while another child may actively seek out opportunities to touch and feel.

 For children with sensory integration difficulties, sensory information can be very confusing and sometimes scary.
 These children can’t always rely on their senses to give them an accurate picture of what is happening in their world, and often don’t know how to behave in response.
 Too often, these children are given labels like “avoidant,” “disinterested” or “aggressive,” when really they are responding to sensory input in the only way they know how.